Skip to main content

 A. BMAP Design and Approval Requirements

-- Design of a BMAP program is at the discretion of the involved primary academic unit(s), including the number of double-counted and reserve graduate credits, up to the maximums established by this policy.
+1. Development of a BMAP program is at the discretion of the involved primary academic unit(s)

-- Following approval by the appropriate primary academic unit(s), a potential BMAP must be submitted to the university’s Institutional Change (IC) Team for review.
+3. Following approval by the appropriate primary academic unit(s), a potential BMAP must be submitted to the W&M Curriculum Committee for review and approval.

-- A potential BMAP submitted for approval to the IC Team that does not meet the requirements of this policy cannot be offered and will be rejected.
+4. A potential BMAP submitted for approval to the university-level curriculum committee that does not meet the requirements of this policy cannot be offered and will be rejected by university leadership even if approved by the curriculum committee.
 Resubmission is permitted after any noncompliance issues are addressed.

-- Undergraduate credits shall not be counted towards the graduate degree.
-In other words, undergraduate credits cannot be double-counted nor used as reserve credits.
+8. Undergraduate credits must not be counted towards the graduate degree.
+In other words, undergraduate credits cannot be double-counted.

-- A BMAP fewer than the sum of total credits required for the bachelor’s degree and the total credits required for the master’s degree must be able to demonstrate via crosswalk that the expectations for student learning delivered in the BMAP encompass all expectations delivered in the individual undergraduate and graduate degree programs.
-This crosswalk must be provided to the Institutional Change Team and/or the W&M Curriculum Committee for review at the request of the team/committee.
+9. A BMAP that allows for double-counting of graduate credits must be able to demonstrate via crosswalk that the expectations for student learning delivered in the BMAP encompass all expectations delivered in the individual undergraduate and graduate degree programs.
+This crosswalk must be provided to the Institutional Change Team, the W&M Curriculum Committee, and/or the Office of the Provost for review upon request.

-- Schools must publish in the graduate academic catalog the specific curricular requirements for a BMAP.
-Graduate program directors (or their equivalent - or the Associate/Vice Dean for Graduate Studies in the absence of an equivalent) must approve each student's specific BMAP curriculum and, in doing so, must ensure that the curriculum is consistent with the requirements of this policy, and that it maintains the integrity of both the undergraduate and graduate degree programs.
+10. Schools must publish in the graduate academic catalog the specific curricular requirements for a BMAP.
+Graduate program directors (or their equivalent – or the associate/vice dean for graduate studies in the absence of an equivalent) must approve each student’s specific BMAP curriculum and, in doing so, must ensure that the curriculum is consistent with the requirements of this policy and that it maintains the integrity of both the undergraduate and graduate degree programs.

-- No “ad hoc” BMAP shall be established.
+11. “Ad hoc” BMAPs must not be established.
 That is, while it is permissible to seek approval of a BMAP where multiple (or even “any”) bachelor’s degrees can be part of the BMAP, the graduate degree component of the BMAP must be specifically identified and must be approved by both the State Council of Higher Education for Virginia (SCHEV) and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 B. Application to a BMAP and Requirements for Conditional Graduate Admission

-- Application to a BMAP must be made prior to the start of the semester in which the student graduates.
+5. Application and acceptance into a BMAP must be made prior to the start of the semester in which the student graduates.

-- When two or more primary academic units share or jointly house an approved BMAP (i.e., the undergraduate and graduate programs are in different primary academic units), deans’ offices shall coordinate when establishing BMAP admissions processes and requirements.
+9. When two or more primary academic units share or jointly house an approved BMAP (i.e., the undergraduate and graduate programs are in different primary academic units), deans’ offices shall coordinate when establishing BMAP admissions processes and requirements.
 Operation of and acceptance into a BMAP is solely the responsibility of the primary academic unit in which the graduate program is housed.
-Also, the admissions requirements and application process for conditional admission to the graduate program are established and operated solely by the school/college that houses the graduate program

 C. Program and Coursework Requirements